 Wait, what’s this “ Email Action *” field about?
-That doesn’t actually do anything more than tell VizAlerts that this is an Advanced Alert.
+That doesn’t actually do anything more than tell VizAlerts that this is an Advanced Alert, in this case the 1 means it’s an Email Alert*.

 These calculated fields are all intentionally left blank so that you can fill them in with your own data.
 To do so, all we need to do is edit them.
 For this example, we’ll add static string values for the To and Subject fields, but we could just as easily derive those from our data if we had values in there.
 For the Body, we’ll actually just reference the “Text” field directly: